freemansoft/ESP8266-MicroPython/README.md

 Reply from 192.168.1.238: bytes=32 time=2ms TTL=255
 Reply from 192.168.1.238: bytes=32 time=1ms TTL=255
 ```

+# Open Issues
+1. There is a trailing / prior to the query parameter start `/?`
+1. The server may suffer from buffer overrun attacks

 # References
 Used while initially creating this